Brewers vs. Marlins MLB Betting Odds, Trends & Prediction

 Brewers vs. Marlins MLB Betting Trends

-Brewers are 5-2 SU in their last 7 games played on a Tuesday
+Brewers are 4-1 SU in their last 5 games against an opponent in the National League East Division

 Brewers vs. Marlins MLB BETTING PREDICTION

 Take the over.
-The total has gone over in four out of Milwaukee’s last five road games when playing on a Tuesday.
-The over is also 29-10 in the Marlins’ last 39 home games, is 16-6 in their last 22 games this season and has cashed in nine out of their last 11 games against a National League opponent.
+The total has gone over in 10 out of Milwaukee’s last 14 games overall, is 5-2 in the Brewers’ last seven road games and has cashed in five out of their last seven games when playing Miami on the road.
+On the other side, the over is 17-6 in the Marlins’ last 23 games overall, is 30-10 in their last 40 home games and is 10-2 in their last 12 games as an opponent from the National League.